-Fig.~\ref{fig:Q_vs_Da} shows the relation between surface brightness and Da (equation \ref{eqn:Da_Q_u}).
-Our simulations without viscosity reproduce the expected broken powerlaw behavior (cf. equation~\ref{eqn:Da_Q_u}) with the change of regime from weak to strong cooling occurring at $\mathrm{Da_{mix}} \simeq 1$\footnote{The values for very weak cooling lie under the fitted line.
+In Fig.~\ref{fig:Q_vs_Da} we show the relation between surface brightness and Da (Eq. \ref{eqn:Da_Q_u}).
+Our simulations without viscosity reproduce the expected broken power-law behavior (see Eq.~\ref{eqn:Da_Q_u}) with the change of regime from weak to strong cooling occurring at $\mathrm{Da_{mix}} \simeq 1$\footnote{The values for very weak cooling lie under the fitted line.
 This was also found in \citet{Das_2023}.
 For this reason, for the fit we take the values of $\mathrm{Da_{mix}} > 5\times10^{-2}$.}.
-Although in the weak cooling regime the differences are small, in the strong cooling regime viscosity leads to larger values of $Q$.
-This implies that the transition from weak to strong cooling regime is shifted towards larger values of $\mathrm{Da_{mix}}$ when increasing the amount of viscosity.
+Although in the weak cooling regime, the differences are small, in the strong cooling regime viscosity leads to larger values of $Q$.
+This implies that the transition from weak to strong cooling regime is shifted toward larger values of $\mathrm{Da_{mix}}$ when increasing the amount of viscosity.

-In summary, both Figs.~\ref{fig:Q_comparison} and \ref{fig:Q_vs_Da} reveal two counter-intuitive behaviors: while we expect viscosity to suppress the mixing process and, thus, the amount of intermediate temperature gas available for cooling, we find \textit{(i)} for the weak cooling regime a mass transfer rate between the phases independent of viscosity, and \textit{(ii)} for the strong cooling regime even an \textit{increased} $\dot m$ with larger values of viscosity.
+In summary, both Figs.~\ref{fig:Q_comparison} and \ref{fig:Q_vs_Da} reveal two counterintuitive behaviors: while we expect viscosity to suppress the mixing process and, thus, the amount of intermediate temperature gas available for cooling, we find \textit{(i)} for the weak cooling regime a mass transfer rate between the phases independent of viscosity, and \textit{(ii)} for the strong cooling regime even an increased $\dot m$ with larger values of viscosity.
 This implies that either the naive expectation of how viscosity affects turbulence is wrong, or the $u'$-$Q$ relation is changed due to viscosity.
-We will explore this by analyzing the turbulence inside the mixing layer in the next sections.
+We went on to explore this by analyzing the turbulence inside the mixing layer in the next sections.